undeMalum/portfolio/content/posts/resource-center/index.md

 My biggest contributions up to this moment are: oncoming changes and YouTube tabs.
 Of course, there are other changes I made.
 For instance, I updated deadlines for Internal Assessment.
 However, I want to focus on these two since they are the most important and interesting.

 ## Oncoming changes
 In chronological order, [oncoming changes tab](https://bprzybylski.github.io/IB-CS-GeS/general-information/oncoming-changes/) was first.
 The purpose of adding it was to summarize what is going to change with the introduction of a new syllabus.
 The reason is that my examination session (i.e. May 2024) will be the last one conducted with the old syllabus.
-Furthermore, compared to biology where refreshing is only about minor details, the new syllabus in Computer Science will be a game-changer, transforming the current course into something completely different.
+Furthermore, compared to biology where refreshing is only about minor details, the new syllabus in Computer Science will be a game-changer, defining an entirely new trajectory for the whole course.

 However, I want to avoid giving a deep dive into the new curriculum since it's not the appropriate place.
-But if you're interested, feel welcome to visit the website and check it out by yourself!
+But if you're interested, feel welcome to visit the website and [check it out by yourself](https://bprzybylski.github.io/IB-CS-GeS/general-information/oncoming-changes/)!

 Anyway, something so drastic just must have been talked about in a place like that.
-I felt responsible for spreading the news, especially because there was no other resource that would not only pinpoint the most significant aspects, but even mention the fact itself.
+I felt responsible for spreading the news, especially because resources that would not even pinpoint the most significant aspects, but simply mention the fact itself are scarce or do not exist at all.

-That was the rationale behind my work and you can view the fruits of it on the website.
+That was the rationale behind my work which fruits you can view on the website.

 ***
 {{< neighbouring >}}